ThePrimeagen/dev-prod-2/lessons/04-tools/C-unix.md

 * lets replace `foo` with `bar`
 * lets replace `foo` or `bar` with `foo,foo` or `bar,bar`
+* show how its like vim find / replace

 ```bash
 ➜  dev-prod-2 git:(main) cat out | sed 's/: "\(.*\)",/: "\1,\1",/'